-We are providing the most reliable and accurate NCERT Solutions for Class 6 English Unit 1 – Who Did Patrick’s Homework? at BYJU’S. These solutions will help students to prepare well and face the English exam with full confidence.
+NCERT Solutions for Class 6 English Unit 1 – Who Did Patrick’s Homework? are the most reliable and accurate solutions created by the experts at BYJU’S. These solutions will help students to prepare well and face the English exam with full confidence.
 The NCERT Solutions of Class 6 English have been solved by our subject-matter experts to provide the best-in-class solutions for Class 6 students.

 The story, “Who Did Patrick’s Homework?” is about a boy, Patrick who hates doing homework.
 He is interested in sports activities instead.
 One day, he saves an elf from the claws of his cat.
 Out of gratitude, the little man promises to grant a wish and Patrick asks him to do all his homework until the end of the semester.
 The elf asks for his help while doing the homework.
 In the end, it demonstrates how Patrick gets involved in his studies in due course of time and scores well in his exams.